AhmedEldessouki/portfolio/README.md

 ### `npm run dev`

-Runs the app in the development mode.
+Runs the app in the development mode.\
-[2 spaces]
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### `npm run start`

 **Used only for e2e testing**
-Runs the app in the development mode.
+Runs the app in the development mode.\
-[2 spaces]
 Open [http://localhost:8888](http://localhost:8888) to view it in the browser.

 ### `npm run build`